eSTAR Pilot program by Health Canada & US FDA

 • Testing/objective evidence

 The FDA draft guidance, under QSR, also declares that verification and validation activities by the medical device manufacturers shall include sufficient testing performed on the Cybersecurity of the system, which validates their inputs and outputs.
-Further, the FDA summarizes that cybersecurity controls require testing beyond standard software verification and validation to demonstrate that the device has a good assurance of safety and effectiveness.

 The following cybersecurity testing and corresponding objective evidence would be considered as the minimum support for a premarket submission: